moki-daniel/numberGeneratorGame/README.md

-Dear Mentor kindly find attached the replit link for the task
+Dear Assessor kindly find attached the replit link for the task

 REPLIT LINK